mohammadzfr/CourseVisualizer/README.md

 4. Run the HTML file in localhost
     - You can use the `Live Server` extension in VSCode or anything similar

+5. Currently `input.json` is used in `process_data.js` and `example.json`, `example2.json`, and `example3.json` are used in `graph.js`

+6. Enjoy!

+## Future Features
+- Adding a save/load feature for modified JSON files
+- A page that allows you to add your own courses through the UI without messing with JSON
+- Upload a transcript to automatically create a JSON with all completed classes
+- Adding a field to see which semester you took a course if at all
 ## Project Overview
 ```
 CourseVisualizer/